-This program is authorized by Public Health Service Act, § 1109(a)(1), (2), (3), and (4) (42 U.S.C.
-300b-8(a)(1), (2), (3), (4)), which require HRSA, as the Secretary's delegate, to award grants to eligible entities to enable such entities to carry out the purpose as listed above.
+This program is authorized by Public Health Service Act, § 1109(a)(3) (42 U.S.C.
+300b-8(a)(3)), which requires HRSA, as the Secretary of the Department of Health and Human Services' (HHS) delegate, to award grants to eligible entities to enable such entities to carry out the purpose as listed above.

-Newborn screening is an effective state and territorial public health program that saves and improves the lives of thousands of babies each year in the United States.
-Four million newborns each year are tested for at least 29 conditions on the RUSP, a list of conditions adopted by the Secretary of Health and Human Services and recommended for states to screen for in their newborn screening programs.
+Newborn screening is a successful state and territorial public health program that saves and improves the lives of thousands of babies each year in the United States.
+Four million newborns each year are tested for at least 29 conditions on the Recommended Uniform Screening Panel (RUSP), a list of conditions adopted by the Secretary of HHS and recommended for states to screen for in their newborn screening programs.
 These conditions require early screening, intervention and treatment to mitigate brain and organ damage, severe illness, and life-threatening complications associated with these conditions.
-Funded since 2012, the Newborn Screening Data Repository and Technical Assistance Program has standardized national newborn screening quality measures used by state newborn screening programs and allowed for consistent categorization and tracking of follow-up of identified newborns at the local, regional, and national levels.
-The program conducted technical assistance and training for state newborn screening programs to improve the quality of the newborn screening process and begin screening for new conditions.